 Showing the right ads at the right time when your audience will be receptive to them is everything.

-Some ad platforms have high minimum ad spends, which results in a high barrier of entry for businesses that want to test out new platforms or who are on a small budget.
+Some ad platforms have high minimum ad spends, which results in a high barrier of entry for businesses that want to test out new platforms or that are on a small budget.

 Reddit’s minimum daily ad spend is only $5 per campaign.